-Boris Johnson’s partygate quip is ‘final nail in his comeback coffin’, say Tory MPs
+Boris Johnson’s Partygate quip is ‘final nail in his comeback coffin’, say Tory MPs

 “While people were unable to say goodbye to loved ones … he was breaking his own rules.
 And we have more evidence today on the way in which he was doing so with reckless abandon, and lying to the British people about it,” a Labour spokesperson said.

-Liberal Democrats’ said Rishi Sunak should give evidence on “everything he knows about rule-breaking in No10 – including reports that files were shredded”.
+The Liberal Democrats said Rishi Sunak should give evidence on “everything he knows about rule-breaking in No 10 – including reports that files were shredded”.

 The party’s chief whip Wendy Chamberlain said: “These shocking revelations confirm Boris Johnson’s total disregard for the rules he asked us all to follow.
-After all their sacrifices the British people deserve the truth, not more lies and cover ups.”
+After all their sacrifices the British people deserve the truth, not more lies and cover-ups.”

 Meanwhile, it emerged that Mr Johnson has been living in a property owned by the wife of a wealthy Tory donor in one of the most exclusive parts of London.